“Management is doing things right; leadership is doing the right things.”

 Conclusion

-Inspect, select, protect, and prove the rigging before you lift.
+Inspect, select, protect, and verify the rigging before lifting.

 If in doubt, tag it out!